webcrofting/rde/README.md

 bundle:     Installs new Gems and commits container
 destroy-db: Destroys the database container and erases the data
 help:       Displays this usage message
-            Use $0 help COMMAND to get more detailed information.
+            Use rde.sh help COMMAND to get more detailed information.

 ```